-Farhina Islam, is one of our Mobilise Cuppa participants, we asked her to share some thoughts about celebrating Eid as a carer.
+Farhina Islam, is one of our Mobilise Cuppa attendees, we asked her to share some thoughts about celebrating Eid as a carer.

 Sharing food at Iftar is important to us, so I decided to leave surprise chickpea and hot pilau rice boxes outside neighbours’ doors, I've never done that before.
 The neighbours to my right, an elderly couple, we know well.
 However, the neighbours to my left, a flat of young Italian flat sharers, we didn’t know other than the occasional smile going in and out of the lift.
 They were so thankful for the home cooked meal, they bought us a floral thank you card and chocolates, and my other neighbours painted an A4 sized thank you note in bright multi-colours.
 We were so touched, both have pride of place on the dining table.
 These neighbourly friendships span across 6 nationalities and cultures.
 We have had offers of books to be loaned, post to be dropped off and buying our milk, eggs and fruit from the local shops.
 I in turn offered to share my supermarket delivery and add in their shopping too.
 A sense of community spirit just within our floor, marvellous.